darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 “Did they hire alchemists after all?” a student asked, breath fogging.

-“Looks like it,” Melf said, arriving in a swirl of cold and wet wool.
+“Looks like it,” Melf said, the wet‑wool smell following him.
 Up close he seemed carved from winter itself, all silver and white and a grin that warmed cold fingers.
 “They’re clever—throwing grit where our work is fussy.”
 He spread his hands toward the plug.
 “I’ll keep the shoelaces tied; you two keep the boots on the right feet.”

+Samantha kept pace between them.
+“I came to petition the University,” she said—“for counsel, and a caster if any would hear me.”

+“Not on the wall,” Lareth said, his tone even as the flame.
+“Hold here first.
+After, speak—and I’ll listen.”

 “Steady,” Lareth said without looking away from the field.
 “They’re clocking how much fire we spend.”
-His voice stayed even, and the flame stitched exactly where he set it, no wider than a boot.
+His voice stayed even, and the flame stitched exactly where he set it—no wider than a boot, no hotter than needed.

 The next push came quick: mantlets thumped into place; ladders rose; hooks bit stone.
 Lareth rationed flame in tight stitches that melted rings and sent men scrambling.
 Melf shifted the wall’s grain so a crack went sideways instead of through, and a ladder bounced back when its hooks failed to bite.

-Magic always asked for breath and discipline; overreach made edges fray or bite back.
+Magic always asked for breath and discipline; overreach frayed edges or made them bite back.

 Another stave went dim.
 Samantha cleaned, followed Melf’s curt taps for placement, and snugged it before the dullness could spread.